 MAT Standard 6 April 2022 RAG status GREEN (at January 2022) The system that provides MAT is psychologically informed (tier 1); routinely delivers evidence-based low intensity psychosocial interventions (tier 2); and supports individuals to grow social networks. relationships and so people's recovery.
-S many people, substated way to cope with different the past.
-Service to develop positive r es on the key role that positive cial connection have to play in services recognise that for ances have been used as a ficult emotions and issues ces will aim to support people elationships and new ways of just as important as having Actions/deliverables to implement standard 6 Timescales to complete Undertake Service Based Evaluation Project (SBEP) to measure pan-Ayrshire statutory Addiction Services against Standard 6.3a to inform evaluation / measurement of this criteria and identify any improvement action required.

-Undertake Service Based Evaluation Project (SBEP) to measure pan-Ayrshire statutory Addiction Services against Standard 6.3a to inform evaluation / measurement of this criteria and identify any improvement action required.
-Develop a Workforce Development Plan for NADARS which is in line with the NES Transforming Psychological Trauma Knowledge and Skills Framework and LPASS report.
-31 st March 2024 (Laura Mitchell) Roll out training and workshops within NADARS to support psychologically informed service delivery (e.g. supporting bereaved individuals; psychological formulation).
-31st March 2024 (Laura Mitchell) Provide structured psychological interventions (Tier 2) to address mild to moderate comorbid mental health issues and to support people's recovery from substance use.
+S many people, substa way to cope with diff from the past.
+Servic to develop positive r es on the key role that positive cial connection have to play in pervices recognise that for ances have been used as a ficult emotions and issues ces will aim to support people elationships and new ways of just as important as having Actions/deliverables to o implement standard 6 Timescales to complete Undertake Service Based Evaluation Project (SBEP) to measure pan-Ayrshire statutory Addiction Services against Standard 6.3a to inform evaluation / measurement of this criteria and identify any improvement action required.
+31 st December 2022 (Laura Mitchell) Develop a Workforce Development Plan for NADARS which is in line with the NES Transforming Psychological Trauma Knowledge and Skills Framework and LPASS report.
+31 st March 2024 (Laura Mitchell) orkshops within NADARS to support psychologica bereaved individuals; psychological formulation). lly informed service 31 st March 2024 (Laura Mitchell) Provide structured psychological interventions (Tier 2) to address mild to moderate comorbid mental health issues and to support people's recovery from substance use.
 Enhance support and training for psychologically informed treatment and trauma-informed care.
 31 st March 2024 (Laura Mitchell) Support NADARS to develop and embed reflective practice sessions within their service.
 31 st March 2024 (Laura Mitchell) Embed trauma awareness training and psychologically informed training as part of NADARS induction processes.
 31 st March 2024 (Laura Mitchell) Support the development of policies and procedures that support the translation of skills acquired through training into practice across NADARS.
 31 st March 2024 (Laura Mitchell)

 MAT Standard 7 April 2022 RAG status RED (at January 2022) All people have the option of MAT shared with Primary Care.
-People who choose to will be a support through primary care property and community pharmacy on the GP or community pharmatreatment service. roviders.
-These may include c.
-Care provided would depend o implement standard 7 Timescales to complete Expand and enhance the primary care (GP and Pharmacist) element of the current Ayrshire and Arran (A&A) wide Opiate Replacement Therapy (ORT) prescribing and support model (shared with specialist treatment services) in order to meet MAT standard 7 To be fully implemented by 31st March 2024 Identify the additional funding required for enhanced Primary Care (GP and Pharmacist) support within the current A&A ORT and enhanced MAT models of delivery and apply for funding via the MIST.
-31st October 2022 Once funding is secured - recruit to additional posts and offer enhanced MAT support To be fully implemented by 31 st March 2024 (dependant on funding being approved) Develop a national agreement for the delivery of MAT services through community pharmacy establishing the role of the community pharmacy workforce in patients' shared care wider clinical team - to include expansion of existing arrangements around patient treatment response monitoring, communication and information sharing, naloxone holding and supply and harm-reduction interventions.
-To be fully implemented by 31st March 2024 (dependant on national acceptance) ased MAT clinics with a model of primary carry sy network.
-Engagement of independent co for intervention.
+People who choose to will be able to receive medication or support through primary care providers.
+These may include GPs and community pharmacy.
+Care provided would depen on the GP or community pharmacist as well as the specialis treatment service.
+Actions/deliverables to o implement standard 7 Timescales to complete Arran (A&A) wide Opiate e primary care (GP and Pharmacist) eleme e Replacement Therapy (ORT) prescribing services) in order to meet MAT standard 7 and support model (shared To be fully implemented by 31st March 2024 Identify the additional funding required for enhanced Primary Care (GP and Pharmacist) support within the current A&A ORT and enhanced MAT models of delivery and apply for funding via the MIST.
+31 st October 2022 Once funding is secured I - recruit to additional posts and offer enhaling to the second seco anced MAT support To be fully implemented by 31 st March 2024 (dependant on funding being approved) Develop a national agreement for the delivery of MAT services through community pharmacy establishing the role of the community pharmacy workforce in patients' shared care wider clinical team - to include expansion of existing arrangements around patient treatment response monitoring, communication and information sharing, naloxone holding and supply and harm-reduction interventions.
+To be fully implemented by 31 st March 2024 (dependant on national acceptance) Implement pharmacy-based MAT clinics with a model of primary care administration of OST via the community pharmacy network.
+Engagement of independent contractors to be scoped and funding to be identified for intervention.
 To be fully implemented by 31 st March 2024 (dependant on funding being approved)